2018–19 Boston Bruins season: Playoffs

 The Bruins faced the Toronto Maple Leafs in the First Round of the playoffs, and defeated them in seven games.
 They played against each other in the 2018 Stanley Cup playoffs, where the Bruins defeated the Maple Leafs in the First Round in seven games.

 The Bruins faced the Columbus Blue Jackets in the Second Round of the playoffs, defeating them in six games.

 The Bruins faced the Carolina Hurricanes in the Conference Finals, and swept the series in four games.
 They played against each other in the 2009 Stanley Cup playoffs, where the Bruins lost to the Hurricanes in the Conference Semifinals in seven games.

-The Bruins faced the St. Louis Blues in the Stanley Cup Finals, where the Bruins lost to the Blues in seven games.
+The Bruins faced the St. Louis Blues in the Stanley Cup Final, where the Bruins lost to the Blues in seven games.
 This marked the first time since 1990 that they had home ice advantage in the final round.